tulasidamarla/algorithms-and-data-structures/alogirthms/README.md

 The space complexity of insertion sort is order of 1 or O(1).

+Note: If an algorithm has space complexity of O(1), it is called inplace algorithm.

 Merge Sort
 ----------
 Merge sort uses divide and conquer paradigm.
 It operates as follows.